tejaspant/SDC_Udacity_Term1/Project3_Behavioral_Cloning/README.md

 ## Is the code functional?
 ---
 The script used to train the model is *model.ipynb*.
-It generates the model *model.h5* which can be running using the script *drive.py*.
+It generates the model *model.h5* which can be run using the script *drive.py*.
 The *drive.py* has been modified to pre-process the images taken by the center camera in the simulator.

 ## Is the code usable and readable?
 ---